Kenya Food Guide

 Nyama Choma (Grilled Meat)

-Nyama Choma, meaning "burnt meat" in Swahili, is Kenya's quintessential barbecue.
-Goat meat is the most traditional, but beef and chicken are also common.
-The meat is marinated simply with salt, pepper, and sometimes ginger or garlic, then slow-roasted over an open fire until tender and smoky.
-Nyama Choma is more than just a meal; it's a social event, often enjoyed with friends and family during celebrations and gatherings.
-It's typically served with kachumbari (tomato and onion salad), ugali, and sometimes a side of greens.
+Nyama Choma, "burnt meat" in Swahili, is Kenya's defining barbecue.
+Goat is the classic choice, though beef and chicken get cooked the same way.
+The meat takes a light rub of salt and pepper, sometimes ginger or garlic, then roasts slowly over an open fire until it turns tender and smoky.
+It tends to be an occasion as much as a meal, something people eat with friends and family at celebrations and gatherings.
+The usual sides are kachumbari (tomato and onion salad), ugali, and at times a plate of greens.

 Sukuma Wiki (Collard Greens)